-Why you should analyze your email campaigns
+Why should you analyze your email campaigns?

 Without analyzing emails, you can’t total up your email marketing efforts, having a blur and inaccurate image of how well things work for you.

-Email analytics provides a huge amount of data as a basis for improvements: the level of user engagement and loyalty, common behavior patterns, strong and weak points of your content.
+Email analytics provides a vast amount of data as a basis for improvements: the level of user engagement and loyalty, common behavior patterns, strong and weak points of your content.
 With that knowledge at hand, you can utilize sophisticated behavioral segmentation and provide your subscribers with a more personalized experience.

 As a result, email analytics will help your business prosper because users will be more engaged with your brand, thus more likely to purchase your products or services.

 Email Analytics Metrics